 Technically if any of these apply to you we are unable to insure you.
 However if you contact our office we can contact our insurance company who may be able to offer insurance with an increased excess and/or premium.

-Additional drivers (those not hiring/paying for the vehicle) must bring their driving licence, and 2 forms of identification which can either be a passport, bank statement or utility bill and their National Insurance Card or payslip detailing their National Insurance Number.
+Additional drivers (those not hiring/paying for the vehicle) must bring their driving licence, and 2 forms of identification which can be two of either a passport, bank statement or utility bill and their National Insurance Card or payslip detailing their National Insurance Number.

 If you still have the old paper driving licence then in addition to your driving licence you must also bring a passport and bank statement or utility bill.
 National insurance number information will not be required.